 Parent-led supporters believe the health of the family needs to be considered.
 This includes parents’ mental health.

 Many parents tell us the ability to predict the structure of your day can be useful.
 Particularly if and when going back to work creeps in or when the demands of parenting (and lack of sleep) become overwhelming.
-It’s common knowledge that poor parental mental health can negatively affect children (NSPCC), and parent-led parenting can provide vital respite.
+Poor parental mental health can negatively affect children (Barnes and Theule, 2019), and parent-led parenting can provide vital respite.

 Some elements don’t sit comfortably with many.
-Some disagree with only cuddling you baby when they need it, not when you do.
-And there’s always the leaving them to cry debate…
+Some disagree with only cuddling your baby when they need it, not when you do.
+And many just can’t face leaving their baby to cry.

 As with attachment, mindful or positive parenting styles, a few of the ideas might work for you, but don’t feel you have to slavishly follow any of them.
 It's really about finding your own parenting style.